Christian Arrogance, Self-Righteousness

-Many modern Christians seem to have an incredible non-Christian characteristic, and they do not realize it!
+Many modern Christians seem to have developed incredible non-Christian characteristics, and they do not realize it!
 Righteous is excellent, exactly what the Lord Taught us.
 But Self-Righteousness seems to have become rampant among many modern Christians!
+Self-Confidence is fine, but Arrogance of alleged superiority is not.
 Jesus must certainly be appalled!

 It is excellent to have very strong Faith, and to defend that Faith against any critics.
 Fine!
 It is excellent to Testify or Witness to others.
 But there should be a recognition regarding the limitations of our human brains and minds!
 And a consideration that Jesus tried to Teach us Humility, Tolerance and many other such things.